 It seems firmware 1.55 fixed some issues with some of these cards.
-For example the PNY Pro Elite 64GB U3 memory card works now.
-It didn’t work with previous firmware.
+For example, the PNY Pro Elite 64GB U3 memory card works now.
+It didn’t work with the previous firmware.

 Memory Cards & Brands To Consider Avoiding

 The only card that continues to cause problems is the PNY Pro 64GB U3.
-I’m sure if I bought this card again it would work, these things just happens, especially with brands like PNY.
+I’m sure if I bought this card again it would work, these things just happen, especially with brands like PNY.
 They actually caused a lot of problems for Sony shooters back when I use to recommend them in Sony cameras.
 So I no longer recommend PNY.

 Also, avoid the Sandisk Ultra – Old Version.
 The card ran very hot and it’s performance when testing was all over the place.